-Hollywood-honed tech smarts and European character sensibilities mesh entertainingly in pacy WWII resistance thriller “Black Book," Paul Verhoeven’s first feature in his native Netherlands for more than 20 years.
-Pic should easily slide into the black in non-Anglo territories, where the largely Dutch-German dialogue won’t be a problem.
+Hollywood-honed tech smarts and European character sensibilities mesh entertainingly in pacy WWII resistance thriller “Black Book,” helmer Paul Verhoeven’s first feature in his native Netherlands for more than 20 years.
+Fictional tale, about a young Jewish woman who falls for a Gestapo officer while seeking revenge for her family’s murders, moves like an express train across almost 2½ hours without any sense of rush and with strong, empathetic characters etched en route.
+Pre-sold to 50 territories (though so far not the U.S.), pic should easily slide into the black in non-Anglo territories, where the largely Dutch-German dialogue won’t be a problem.

 Anyone expecting a return to the rough, socially transgressive pics that Verhoeven first made a name with in the Netherlands will be disappointed by “Black Book.”
 Film plays like a Euro version of his Stateside movies — a technically slick, mainstream production that toys around in subtle ways with the genre in which it moves.

 This could prove a problem in the U.S., as the film defiantly doesn’t fall into the normal Hollywood-style, heart-on-sleeve template of nasty Nazis, persecuted Jews and unconflicted resistance warriors.
 It’s also many notches above his earlier WWII drama, the heroic “Soldier of Orange” (1977), in complexity and production values.

 Reunited with Dutch scripter Gerard Soeteman, with whom he made cheeky early classics like “Turkish Delight,” “Spetters” and “The Fourth Man,” Verhoeven has seemingly rethought all the usual cliches of WWII dramas.
 And as usual, he decided to mess a little with his audience’s head.